 I am the Instructional Technologist at Whittier College.
-I work as part of Faculty Development to drive and inspire the effective and ethical integration of educational technology.
+I work as part of faculty and staff development to drive and inspire the effective and ethical integration of educational technology.
 I provide specialized instruction, advice, and guidance in the application of educational tools and techniques.

-Equity and inclusion are at the forefront of every digital initiative that we engage in.
-The ethos of reflection, education, and social change greatly influences the dynamic of our workshops and partner projects.
-Through creative and collaborative projects, participants are invested in a learning community that we have helped to build by contributing to digital platforms for the diverse populations that will use them to continue the cycle of life-long teaching and learning.
+Equity and inclusion are at the forefront of every digital initiative that I engage in.
+The ethos of reflection, education, and social justice greatly influences the dynamic of my workshops and partner projects.
+I believe that through creative and collaborative projects, participants are invested in a learning community that together we have helped to build by contributing to digital platforms for the diverse populations that will use them to continue the cycle of life-long teaching and learning.